Custody Models

 HardwareDedicated HSM appliance

-Managed Custody — v1.5 (Planned)
+Managed Custody — v1.5 (Available)

 • Key generation happens in the KMS (keys never exist in plaintext outside the HSM)

-• Signing happens in the KMS
+• Signing happens in the KMS via the KMS Sign endpoint

 • Access control via IAM policies and QuantumSafe permissions